 Weeks later, Harold received a letter informing him that a pastor had agreed to pay for his Seminary Education through the Southern Baptist Convention’s Seminary Extension Service out of Nashville, TN.
 Harold was elated.
 On April 21, 2001, he earned his diploma in Pastoral Ministries and was released from prison that summer.

 However, life after prison was challenging, and despite his faith, Harold soon found himself addicted to drugs again and back in prison.
-After five more years of incarceration, Harold was released once again returned to drugs.
+After five more years of incarceration, Harold was released, but once again returned to drugs.

 His low point came on February 25, 2015.
 Sick of living a life of addiction, he walked into a bank in Cleburne, TX, robbed it, and then sat down in the lobby and waited for the police to arrive.
 He figured that the rest of his life in prison was better than living one more day addicted to drugs.
 But the Lord had other plans!